4.3.1 - Frequency (revised October 2022)

-- Deliver all services to high-risk infants in accordance with the provisions of the current Department's Program Policy Manual.
+- Deliver all age-based assessments, screenings, and services to high-risk infants in accordance with the provisions of the current Department's Program Policy Manual.

 - Collaborate with other service Agencies in the community including primary care physicians and Medicaid managed care entities for service development and integration and to maximize care coordination.

-- Ensure enrolled infants receive developmental screening within the first 12 months of life utilizing a standardized screening tool.
+- Ensure enrolled infants receive developmental screening per schedule utilizing a standardized screening tool.

-- Ensure children in DCFS custody who are eligible for HRIF receive HRIF and are referred back to HWIL once they are no longer eligible for HRIF.
+- Ensure children in DCFS investigations and/or custody are eligible for HRIF program to receive services.

-- Initial Face-to-Face contact with infants (0-12 months) is to be made within fourteen (14) days of APORS referral as measured through chart review of the printed Infant Discharge Record (IDR) and the Cornerstone entry of SV02.
+- Initial Face-to-Face contact with infants (0-12 months) is to be made within fourteen (14) business days of APORS referral as measured through chart review of the printed Infant Discharge Record (IDR) and the Cornerstone Data Entry Screen: SV02 (Activity Entry).

-- Referrals are completed based on assessments and care plan as documented on the Cornerstone system referral screens (RF01).
+- Referrals are completed based on assessments and care plan as documented on the Cornerstone Data Entry Screen RF01 (Service Provider Selection).